Vheissu/Wolfauth/README.md

 ## Disclaimer
 By downloading this you agree that if you find something wrong you'll log an issue on the repo so I can fix it.
 Or better, if you find an issue and come up with a solution, create a pull request and you'll get full credit for doing so.
 This is still beta, so some things will change this includes the database structure and how particular functions work based on feedback from everyone.

+## Requirements

+WolfAuth requires Codeigniter Reactor.
+The later the version the better for the both of us.
+WolfAuth makes use of Codeigniter drivers functionality and it's always best to make sure that you have the latest version.

 ## So... what's new?

 * Roles management (a group can have roles, a user can have roles).